dwyl/calendar/BUILDIT.md

 - [The end!](#the-end)

-# 0. Creating sample `Phoenix` project
+# 0. Create the `Phoenix` project

-Let's create our sample project.
+Create the `Phoenix` App
-In your terminal, type:
+with the following command:

 ```sh
 mix phx.new cal --no-mailer --no-dashboard